szajakubiak/mairq/README.md

 * Bosch Sensortec BME280 temperature, relative humidity and pressure sensor (I2C)

-* GPS unit (UART) to determine localization and time of the measurement
+* L80-M39 GPS module (UART) to determine localization and time of the measurement

 * Accelerometer (I2C) to detect when carrier on which device is mounted is stationary